ricallinson/pi-pxe-boot/README.md

 	vcgencmd otp_dump | grep 17:

 This should return __17:3020000a__.
-You can now shutdown the Pi and remove the SD card.
-Once this process is done the Pi does not require an SD card to network boot.
+You can now shutdown the Pi and remove the SSD card.
+Once this process is done the Pi does not require an SSD card to network boot.

 	sudo shutdown -h now

 ### Enable Again & Again

-The SD card you just created can now be used to enable USB/Network booting for any Pi that starts-up with it.
+The SSD card you just created can now be used over and over again to enable USB/Network booting for any Pi that starts-up with it.
 Once the Pi is shutdown you can remove the card and enable the next Pi.
+Remember, once this is done the Pi doesn't require an SSD card to network boot.

 ## Create a PXE Server

-Make a new Raspbian SD card or USB drive as in the first step.
+Make a new Raspbian SSD card or USB drive as in the first step.
 Login and use use `sudo raspi-config` to expand the file system.
 Then update the system with the following command;

 	sudo apt-get update && sudo apt-get upgrade